plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 [//]: # " Diagram located at: https://docs.google.com/drawings/d/1f7YIGF2dTdaFvvdVucxaEv-kGkqJrdd_Z-Xt38xARDk/edit"

 ## Connectivity
-Each host is using [Multi-Chassis Link Aggregation (MLAG)](https://docs.cumulusnetworks.com/display/DOCS/Multi-Chassis+Link+Aggregation+-+MLAG) to both leaf switches.
+Each server is using [Multi-Chassis Link Aggregation (MLAG)](https://docs.cumulusnetworks.com/display/DOCS/Multi-Chassis+Link+Aggregation+-+MLAG) to both leaf switches.
 All leaf switches are using MLAG to the spine layer.

 Each device is using LACP and STP.
 MLAG peers will be using peerlinks and backup links as to avoid split brain issues.
 To drain the B side for the initial upgrade, the peerlinks will be disabled to switch traffic over to the A side exclusively.